roadtokubernetes/blog/contents/hello-world.md

 Welcome to the Road to Kubernetes!

 Kubernetes is an amazing way to orchestrate Docker containers.
-For the uninitiated, this might sound like a complicated mess but I assure you -- you can do Kubernetes too!
+For the uninitiated, this might sound like a complicated mess but I assure you it's an amazing set of tools and it's well worth learning!

 The goal of this website is to help you decide if Kubernetes is right for your team/project _now_, _in the future_, or maybe even _never_.